Did you know that you can earn free NFTs and cryptocurrency? It can be as easy as 123 (or just following someone on Twitter!)

 There are a few ways to become a recipient of these free on-fungible token drops.
 As Airdrops are a popular marketing tactic for upcoming projects, the easiest way is to follow and support these brands, earning your place on their list.
 Some will even reward people who like and share their posts on social media.
 These situations are usually harder to come across, and often the free tokens are worth very little.

 Another way to try and get free tokens is to sign up to a whitelist.
-Some creators will tease their work by gifting whitelisters less valuable pieces before the actual drop happens.
+Some creators will tease their work by gifting whitelisters fewer valuable pieces before the actual drop happens.
 Creators can also reward you for owning one of their pieces – random updates, accessories or exclusive perks can be sent to wallets that hold their NFTs.

 There are other ways to put yourself on the Airdrop radar, but if you’re just starting out, these are your best bet.

 The History of Non-fungible token Airdrops: Where did it all start?

 The origin of Non-fungible token Airdrops is an interesting – and unexpected – story.
 Back in 2014, Iceland introduced Auroracoin.
 This was an attempt at a national cryptocurrency, and to launch the project, half of the entire supply was gifted to citizens.
 Each citizen was Airdropped 31.8 AUR, which at the time was worth around $11.93 for 1 AUR.
 Unfortunately, Auroracoin didn’t survive, and it’s worth almost nothing today.

 Some other notable moments in Airdrop history?

 - CryptoPunks sent out 5000 free proto-NFTs in 2017 (way before the project was as big as it is today).

 - PancakeSwap gave away limited edition NFTs to the first 8888 people who signed up to their platform.